KeithSloan/OpenStudioWorkBench/README.md

 ## ( FreeCAD workbench to add facilities for OpenStudio & EnergyPlus )

-This is ane experimental workbench looking to create valid input for OpenStudio & EnergyPlus
+This is an experimental workbench looking to create valid input for OpenStudio & EnergyPlus

 Rename to BIM or BEM workbench ?

+# IMPORTANT !!!

-# This workbench uses Submodules
+## This workbench uses Submodules

 As this module uses submodules it cannot currently be installed by the Addon Manager